lightning/bolts/11-payment-encoding.md

 field to identify the channel; and `fee_base_msat`, `fee_proportional_millionths`, and `cltv_expiry_delta` are as specified in [BOLT #7](07-routing-gossip.md#the-channel_update-message).
 A writer MAY include more than one `r` field to provide multiple routing options.

-A writer MUST pad field data to a multiple of 5 bits, using zeroes.
+A writer MUST pad field data to a multiple of 5 bits, using 0s.

 If a writer offers more than one of any field type, it MUST specify the most-preferred field first, followed by less-preferred fields in